Adventure Theater

 Adventure Theater is a dramatic anthology series that aired on NBC from June 16, 1956, through September 1, 1956.
-The series was produced in England in 1953, but was never broadcast there as a series.
+The series was produced in England under the title 'Mayfair Mystery House' in 1953, but was never broadcast there as a series.
 It was also known as Calling Scotland Yard.

 Series structure

 Actor Paul Douglas was the program's host and introduced each of the two-act plays that composed the series.
 Each introduction involved a memento or souvenir that he had brought back from England.
 The story about the object led into that week's episode.

 Cast

 With the exception of Douglas, all of the featured cast members were British actors and included Hugh Latimer, Laurence Naismith, Anthony Nicholls, Derek Blomfield, Jack Watling, Maurice Denham, Robert Raglan, Hazel Court, Derek Bond and Kay Walsh.

 Broadcast history

-Sponsored by the American Tobacco Company and Hudnut, the series was broadcast in 1956 on Saturday evenings as a summer replacement for Your Hit Parade.
+Sponsored by the American Tobacco Company and Hudnut, the series, which had originally be sold Paramount as a series of '3-reel-features' for theatrical release under the 'Calling Scotland Yard' banner in 1954, was broadcast in 1956 on Saturday evenings as a summer replacement for Your Hit Parade.
 The series returned in 1957 with repeats of the original 13 episodes.